 The regional grid operates under utility or ISO/RTO control.
 Each microgrid has its own internal generation and electric loads and operates under independent control interconnected with the grid at a Point of Common Coupling on either distribution or transmission circuits.

-The entire regional power grid, including the Secure Power Enclave, operates under utility and/or ISO/RTO control with the microgrids operating independently.
-Unlike a microgrid, the enclave has no Point of Common Coupling to the electric grid because it is part of the grid.
+The entire regional power grid, including the Resilient Community Grid, operates under utility and/or ISO/RTO control with the microgrids operating independently.
+Unlike a microgrid, the Resilient Community Grid has no Point of Common Coupling to the electric grid because it is an inherent part of the grid.

 All loads and generation units are offline and must be restarted by individually re-energizing lines and black-starting generating units.